 Wynwood, Downtown Miami, and South Beach are the popular neighborhoods where most tourists prefer to stay.
 However, my personal choice is always South Beach.
-You will find plenty of hotels, hostels, and Airbnbs for all budget categories.
+You will find plenty of hotels, even ones with rooftop pools, hostels, and Airbnbs for all budget categories.

 The Art Deco architecture, the popular South Beach, countless restaurants, and branded shops are within walking distance.

 If you prefer to stay closer to Miami Beach, Faena Hotel is a great choice.
 This oceanfront hotel features a big outdoor pool, a Latin American-inspired spa service, a fitness center, and salon services.